per2jensen/dar-backup/README.md

   Make the script bypass mounting a remote server directory using sshfs.
 The backup archives are stored in the "MOUNT_POINT" config setting.
 This directory can of course be mounted by some other method :-)

+## --fsa-scope-none

+  If you encounter restore errors due to file system incompatibility on file attributes, use this option when restoring.

+  The issue might arise if you backup files on an ext4 file system, and for example restore to an Apple file system.

+  See more in the section on [restore exit code 5](#fsa-scope-none)

 ## --debug
   Make bash print all statements via the "set -x" option.
 Save output to debug log file.